 All adds and drops should be discussed with your academic advisor.
 The last day to drop this course without permission from the Dean and the department advisor is the twelfth class day.
 After this day, drops are not approved unless students can demonstrate "good cause", i.e. health or personal problems that did not exist at the end of the official add and drop period.
 Academic performance, such as making poor exam grades, is not a valid reason to drop.
-The Cockrell School of Engineering add/drop policies may be found at:
+University add/drop policies and information may be found at the UT Austin Registrar's web site: https://registrar.utexas.edu/students/registration/after/add-drop.

-http://www.engr.utexas.edu/undergraduate/policies